tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 #> 5 Bootstrap5 <tibble [4 × 5]> Preprocessor1_Model1
 ```

-We still have an column of nested tibbles, so we can run the same command again to get the data into a more useful format:
+We still have a column of nested tibbles, so we can run the same command again to get the data into a more useful format:

 ```r